-- 3.4 The different types of minerals found in Leeds District are:

-- Aggregates (sand and gravel and crushed rock);

-- Stone;

-- · Clay; and

-- Coal.

-3.5 Aggregates, which also include crushed stone, play an important part in construction and are therefore essential to the growth of the District.
-Based on figures provided by the Yorkshire and Humber Regional Aggregates Working Party in 2008 Leeds will need to produce around 1.1million tonnes of sand and gravel and 3.6 million tonnes of crushed rock for the plan period .

-3.6 In addition to producing primary aggregates there is a requirement for provision of alternative /recycled material.
-National guidelines set the figure at 60 million tonnes per annum for the period between 2003 and 2009 but this has now been increased by 9% to 65 million tonnes per annum for the remainder of
+- 3.6 The different types of minerals found in Leeds District are: - Aggregates (sand and gravel and crushed rock); - Stone; - Clay; and - Coal. - 3.7 Aggregates, which also include crushed stone, play an important part in construction and are therefore essential to the growth of the District.
+Based on figures provided by the Yorkshire and Humber Regional Aggregates Working Party in 2008 a sub regional apportionment for West Yorkshire has been derived.
+This is 5.5 million tonnes of sand and gravel and 17.8 million tonnes of crushed rock for the period 2011 to 2016..
+Leeds has derived its own targets for aggregate production.
+This is based on the amount of aggregate that Leeds generally consumes within the District.
+A more detailed explanation of how the targets have been derived can be found in the Minerals Topic Paper that accompanies this DPD. - 3.8 In addition to producing primary aggregates there is a requirement for provision of alternative /recycled material.
+National guidelines set the figure at 60 million tonnes per annum for the period between 2003 and 2009 but this has now been increased by 9% to 65 million tonnes per annum for the remainder of the plan period .

-&lt;sup>20 DCLG, Minerals Policy Statement 1: Minerals and Planning, November 2006

-&lt;sup>21 DCLG, Yorkshire and Humber Regional Aggregates Working Party, Annual Report 2008 and Aggregates Monitoring 2008, October 2009 the plan period .
 Operators are not required to provide returns for this so it is difficult to know how well Leeds is performing.

-&lt;sup>22 DCLG, Yorkshire and Humber Regional Aggregates Working Party, Annual Report 2008 and Aggregates Monitoring 2008, October 2009

-&lt;sup>23 See Minerals Topic Paper

-3.7 Where possible, recycled and or alternative materials should be used rather than exploit natural mineral resources.
+Valuable resources may exist outside of an MSA and developers are encouraged to explore the potential for extraction prior to (and well in advance of) site development. - 3.9 Where possible, recycled and or alternative materials should be used rather than exploit natural mineral resources.
 This is consistent with the objectives of this plan and supports the waste hierarchy.